Michiharu Otagiri

 Michiharu Otagiri (小田切 道治, Otagiri Michiharu) is a former Japanese football player.
-He is currently the manager of J3 League team Kataller Toyama.
+He is the currently manager of J3 League club Nara Club.

 Playing career

 Otagiri was born in Ishikawa Prefecture on September 2, 1978.
 After graduating from high school, he joined J1 League club Kyoto Purple Sanga in 1997.
 However, he could not play at all in the match until 1998.
 In 1999, he was promoted to J2 League club, Ventforet Kofu.
 Although he played as left side back, he could not play many matches.
 In 2000, he moved to Japan Football League (JFL) club Jatco TT (later Jatco).
 He became a regular player and played many matches.
 However, the club was disbanded at the end of the 2003 season.
 In 2004, he moved to JFL clubYKK AP (later Kataller Toyama).
 He played as a regular player until 2007.
 Although his opportunity to play decreased in 2008, the club was promoted to J2 League in 2009.
 He retired at end of the 2009 season.